RevolutionAnalytics/quickcheck/docs/tutorial.md

 rdouble(size = function(x) 10 * runif(x))
 ```

 Two dimensional data structures have the argument `size` replaced by `nrow` and `ncol`.
 Nested data structures have an argument `height`.
-All of these are intended to be averages and not deterministic values but can be replaced by a generator.
+All of these are intended to be expectations as opposed to deterministic values but can be replaced by a generator, which gives you total control.
 If you need to define a test with a random vector of a specific length as input, use the generator constructor `constant`:

 ```r
 rdouble(size = constant(3))